 Gen11: HPE has indicated that the Gen11 portfolio will expand to support more workloads and industry use cases in the near future.
 This includes enhanced support for software-defined data centers, big data workloads, Telco 5G Services, and more.

-Also, if the organization is leaning towards a hybrid IT environment or is looking to harness the latest in server technology for a competitive edge, the Gen11 is a compelling choice.
-However, if the current Gen10 infrastructure sufficiently meets the organization's needs and there's no immediate demand for hybrid cloud capabilities or the latest performance enhancements, continuing with the Gen10 might be a prudent decision.
+If the organization is leaning towards a hybrid IT environment or is looking to use the latest server technology for a competitive edge, the Gen11 is a good choice.
+However, if the Gen10 infrastructure meets the organization's needs and there's no immediate demand for hybrid cloud capabilities or the latest performance features—or if there is simply no budget—upgrading or purchasing the Gen10 is definitely the right choice.